tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 I had gone to see my older brother, who lived in a small house on the other side of town.
-I went with J.
+I went with Betty.

-Now, even though J wasn’t an actual person, he was the only motorcycle that I ever owned.
-Traveling with J was like traveling with a best friend, and the things we’d been through together made me closer to J than anyone I’d ever met.
-J was a gift from my brother on my birthday the previous year.
+Now, even though Betty wasn’t an actual person, she was the only motorcycle that I ever owned.
+Traveling with Betty was like traveling with a best friend, and the things we’d been through together made me closer to her than anyone I’d ever met.
+She was a gift from my brother on my birthday the previous year.
 At the time, I thought it would make him happy if I visited him with it.
 I was right.

 I stayed with him and his wife for a few hours, laughing and talking about old times.
-I lost track of time, but as soon I noticed the sun going down, I told him I was ready to head home.
+I lost track of time, but as soon as I noticed the sun going down, I told him I was ready to head home.

 “Are you sure you don’t want to sleep over?”
 He said, holding my shoulder as he accompanied me outside.